InsertAReallyCreativeNameHere/Marble.RuntimeCompiler/README.md

 ## License
 GNUGPLv3
-no its not "stealing" sources im just _reappropriating_ them.
-pls dont sue me llvm
+no its not "stealing" sources im just _reappropriating_ them. for legal reasons no sources are stolen. pls dont sue me llvm